 The SD will have their eyes everywhere on the event.
 Prior to the event they will have been sent the set up and safety/operation manuals and will have raised any concerns they have for the event prior to the day so that the event officials can alter their plans and set ups for the rally.

-As the SD is appointed by the MSA, he or she is independent from the event and shouldn’t be concerned by event/club politics and able to have the difficult conversations with event officials before and during the running of the rally and will cancel stages if they believe its not safe to run.
+As the SD is appointed by Motorsport UK, he or she is independent from the event and shouldn’t be concerned by event/club politics and able to have the difficult conversations with event officials before and during the running of the rally and will cancel stages if they believe its not safe to run.

 The 0 car is the last car to travel the route prior to the competitors.

-The MSA Rally Future report says that the 0 car should be a stage prepared car, which means it doesn’t have to be if the event doesn’t have one or the one chosen has broken down.
+The Motorsport UK Rally Future report says that the 0 car should be a stage prepared car, which means it doesn’t have to be if the event doesn’t have one or the one chosen has broken down.

 If it is a stage prepared car it must have gone through scrutineering and the crew must be suited and booted, and wearing helmets and FHR when on stage.